 This section of the web site is just for you the carer.
 To give you the support, information and advice you need to help you in this important role.
 Before and after the stroke you are partner, son/daughter, mother/father, sister/brother, … Continue reading

-The following points to consider may help you get the help you need.
+View Text Alternative The following points to consider may help you get the help you need.
 Some conditions affect each other.
 For example stroke and diabetes or stroke and depression.
-All conditions should be taken into … Continue reading
+All conditions should be taken into account when discussing what … Continue reading

-Other things to bear in mind: Time and Place.
+Other things to bear in mind: View Text Alternative Time and Place.
 Choose an appropriate time and place away from distractions for both you and the person you are speaking to.
-Remember that hospital staff have … Continue reading
+Remember that hospital staff have to ensure the immediate … Continue reading

 In the early stages try not to make any major decisions such as selling property, giving up council tenancy, major housing adaptations, giving up work etc. until the possible future needs become clearer.
 Recovery from stroke can be a slow … Continue reading